What does the status next to a dog’s name mean on their posting on the website or Facebook mean?

 - FOSTER TO ADOPT – This means that this dog was specifically placed in a foster home, carefully selected from our adoption waiting list, because we believe it is the perfect home and they will adopt the dog once they are sure it’s the right fit.
 If it turns out not to be a good fit and the foster decides not to adopt the dog, the status will be removed and the dog will be available for adoption.

-- No status listed – If you only see the dog’s name, but no status is listed, this means the dog is currently available for adoption.
+- AVAILABLE FOR ADOPTION – If you only see the dog’s name, but no status is listed, this means the dog is currently available for adoption.
 For any available dog, we first look to our adoption waiting list to see if there is an applicant on file that would be a good fit.
 We also accept new applications for this dog, and will consider new applicants should we not find a fit on our waiting list.

 What if the dog I am applying for is already in the process of being adopted?